microsoft/vsts-branch-delete/overview.md

+> NOTE: The ability to delete branches is now part of Team Services and will be part of the upcoming on-prem release of Team Foundation Server.
+This extension is still available for users of TFS 2015.

 ## Clean up branches right from the web

 Lots of old branches piling up in your Git repo?
 Easily delete them from the web.
 No client tools necessary.